How Accurate Are Weather Forecasts in 2026?

 The Bottom Line: Forecasts Are Better — But Not Perfect

-While weather forecasts in 2025 are significantly more accurate than in the past, limitations remain — particularly for long-term forecasting and complex micro-scale events.
-However, the combination of improved NWP models, AI-assisted pattern recognition, and richer data sources means that forecasts today are more reliable and actionable than ever before.
+While weather forecasts in 2026 are significantly more accurate than in the past, limitations remain — particularly for long-term forecasting and complex micro-scale events.
+However, the combination of improved NWP models, pattern recognition, and richer data sources means that forecasts today are more reliable and actionable than ever before.

-Climavision’s Horizon AI Suite is leading this new era of forecasting — providing the precision and reliability needed to protect communities, enhance business operations, and improve decision-making in a world increasingly shaped by weather.
+Climavision’s forecasting suite is leading this new era of forecasting — providing the precision and reliability needed to protect communities, enhance business operations, and improve decision-making in a world increasingly shaped by weather.